Arizona State University expert directory

 Jesenia Pizarro-Terrill

 While her research focus centers on violence, she also studies the politics of punishment.
-With a surge in funding for gun violence studies, she is helping to set the national agenda on research into pediatric firearm injury and death.
+With a surge in funding for gun violence studies, she is helping to set the national agenda on pediatric firearm injury and death research.

 Contact Jesenia Pizarro-Terrill